Requirements for a VMware vSphere-based cluster¶

 For system requirements for a bootstrap node, see Requirements for a bootstrap node.

-If you use a firewall or proxy, make sure that the bootstrap, management, and regional clusters have access to the following IP ranges and domain names required for the Container Cloud content delivery network and alerting:
+If you use a firewall or proxy, make sure that the bootstrap and management clusters have access to the following IP ranges and domain names required for the Container Cloud content delivery network and alerting:

 IP ranges: